 Gareth Long: Travels with Two Donkeys in the Valley

-In this new public commission, undertaken in partnership with the Donkey Sanctuary of Canada, artist Gareth Long will care for two donkeys from the Sanctuary each Saturday throughout the month of June, taking them for short walks along the Lower Don Trail.
+In this public commission, undertaken in partnership with the Donkey Sanctuary of Canada, artist Gareth Long cared for two donkeys from the Sanctuary each Saturday throughout the month of June 2018, taking them for short walks along the Lower Don Trail.

 Long has introduced the motif of the donkey in many of his previous works, as a way of engaging with methods of education and the processes of learning.
 Culturally speaking, donkeys have a long history as a motif in art and literature, typically representing stupidity, the “ass” or the fool; but they are also often included to represent moments of metamorphosis.
 In some of the oldest donkey stories – The Golden Ass by Apuleius, Lucius, or the Ass by Lucian, and Bottom from A Midsummer Night’s Dream – this “beast of burden” is frequently depicted as undergoing a process of transformation, changing itself, as well as the people and environments around it.

-Each Saturday, the donkeys will temporarily reside in a shed installed in the Don Valley.
-The shed, designed by Long, is inspired by a modular schoolhouse design by mid twentieth-century French designer and architect, Jean Prouvé.
+Each Saturday, the donkeys temporarily resided in a shed installed in the Don Valley.
+The shed, designed by Long, was inspired by a modular schoolhouse design by mid twentieth-century French designer and architect, Jean Prouvé.
 His temporary, demountable architecture was produced as a solution to the housing crises of his day and espouse an underlying social and political consciousness in how they were designed and built.
-Long extends these principles to present-day Toronto, building the structure using materials that resonate with both the past and present of the Don Valley and the vernacular materials of the farm, while introducing the schoolhouse as a site of education and conversation – a reversal of the usual connotation of the donkey and a surprising discovery in the heart of the Don Valley.
-After the project, the shelter will be donated to the project’s partner, the Donkey Sanctuary of Canada.
+Long extended these principles to present-day Toronto, building the structure using materials that resonate with both the past and present of the Don Valley and the vernacular materials of the farm, while introducing the schoolhouse as a site of education and conversation – a reversal of the usual connotation of the donkey and a surprising discovery in the heart of the Don Valley.
+After the project, the shelter was donated to the project’s partner, the Donkey Sanctuary of Canada.